trang1618/treeheatr-manuscript/manuscript.md

 ## Abstract {.page_break_before}

 ### Summary
-*treeheatr* is an R package for creating interpretable decision tree visualizations with the data represented as heatmaps at the tree's terminal nodes.
+*treeheatr* is an R package for creating interpretable decision tree visualizations with the data represented as heatmaps at the tree's leaf nodes.
 Going beyond the if-then step-by-step logic of a decision tree, the inclusion of a heatmap offers a broader view of the classification or regression problem and provides meaningful clarification of different node splits in the tree.
 Working harmoniously with other packages, *treeheatr* empowers the user with refined controls over the statistical threshold and presentation of the tree and heatmap.